Reporting and Removal of Inoperative (Junk) Vehicles on Private Property

 What is the Fairfax County Code governing inoperative (Junk) vehicles?

-Any motor vehicle, trailer, or semi trailer which:
+Any motor vehicle, trailer, or semi trailer parked on private property, which, :

 - Is not capable of starting and moving under its own power; OR

 - Does not display valid license plates; OR

 - Does not display an inspection decal that is valid or displays an inspection decal that has been expired for more than 60 days.

 NOTE: If you are aware of an inoperative/junk vehicle on commercial property, or a property that is governed by an HOA, please contact property management.